Midrange.com provides a large number of resources for users and developers of IBM i (System i5 / iSeries / AS400) computers.

 All midrange.com resources are provided free of charge as a service to the online IBM i community.

-If you have questions or comments about the services that midrange.com provides, please feel free to contact @midrange.com.
+If you have questions or comments about the services that midrange.com provides, please feel free to contact @support.midrange.com.

 midrange.com started life as The Midrange System BBS ... which was created as a cheaper alternative to News/34-38's NewsLink service.
-The first hardware the BBS ran on was a Compaq Portable II with a 12mhz 80286 and 20mb of hard disk.
+The first hardware the BBS ran on was a Compaq Portable II with a 12mhz 80286 CPU and a 20mb hard disk.

 Using software that allowed the BBS forums to be gated to email based mailing lists, the first list hosted by midrange.com was created ...
 MIDRANGE-L.

 About a year later, the BBS system suffered a catastrophic hardware failure.
 Obviously this caused a bit of a disruption.
-After careful review, it was determined that the BBS would be abandoned, but the mailing list was still quite viable.
-A bit of research later, and a new Linux system was installed and mailing list software setup.
+After careful review, it was determined that the BBS concept would be abandoned, but the mailing list was still quite viable.
+After a bit of research, a new Linux system was installed and mailing list software setup.

 All mailing list's hosted by midrange.com are available in a searchable web archive.
 The archives are broken down by list, year, and month.